 Indulge in some local cuisine

 Cabo San Lucas and San José del Cabo have started to draw more and more acclaimed chefs, some popular spots to try are Suviche Restaurant by Jean-Georges Vongerichten who prepares an outstanding menu of fresh sushi together with a striking selection of Mexican ceviches, located within the One&Only Palmilla Resort, Flora’s Field Kitchen, which offers farm-to-table meals and Tadd Chapman’s Don Sanchez, which dishes out traditional Mexican fare with innovative flair.
+Vegetarian dishes in Cabo was easy to find in all the restaurants.
 If you’re looking for a more casual but still tasty authentic Mexican meal, head to one of Cabo’s smaller hot spots like such as Mi Casa or The office.
-You will get to indulge in some local cuisine in colorful and vibrant chairs at hacienda style residences without breaking you bank.
+You will get to indulge in some local cuisine in colorful and vibrant chairs at hacienda-style residences without breaking your bank.

 Los Cabos International Airport is the primary airport for the Los Cabos area and serves approximately 3.35 million passengers annually, making it Mexico’s seventh busiest airport.
-It hosts about 22 international and domestic carriers, and more private jets than we have seen anywhere else.
+It hosts about 22 international and domestic carriers and more private jets than we have seen anywhere else.
 The construction of this international airport in the 1980s has made it easier for travelers from all over to hop a nonstop flight to the “Los Cabos” area.
-You can arrange for a shuttle to pickup and take you to the resort corridor area where all the major resorts are located.
+You can arrange for a shuttle to pick up and take you to the resort corridor area, Cabos San Lucas, where all the major resorts are located.

 While we enjoyed the pleasant 70 degrees in Cabo for Christmas last year, the best time to visit Cabo is from May to June, when the wintertime crowds have gone home.
 October and November are also nice months for a vacation.
 Cabo for December holidays is perfect – but you’ll need to begin your hotel search early if you want to save money.
 If you would like to go whale-watching, plan a visit between December and March.
 We saw a couple of whales during our boat trip out in the Pacific ocean when we went to see the famous Arch of Cabo and visit the Land’s end